Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

-The surfaces $\CC F_\delta$ contain several distinguished curves: the $0$-section $E_0$, the $\infty$-section $E_\infty$, and the fibers.
-Their second homology group are generated by the class of a fiber $F$ and the zero section $E_0$.
+Constructed as a projectivization $\PP(\L\oplus\O)$, the surfaces $\CC F$ contain several curves: the distinguished $0$-section $E_0$ image of $e\in\E\mapsto [0:1]$ and the $\infty$-section $E_\infty$ image of $z\in\E\mapsto[l:0]$.
+It also contains the fibers of $\CC F\to\E$.
+The second homology group of $\CC F$ generated by the class of a fiber $F$ and the zero section $E_0$.
 We can then count the number of genus $g$ curves in some homology class $d_1 E_0+d_2 F$ passing through a suitable number of points.
-Such a count happens not to depend on the choice of the points as long as it is generic, and is equal to the Gromov-Witten invariant $GW_{g,(d_1,d_2)}^{\CC F_\delta}$ of the surface.
+Such a count happens not to depend on the choice of the points as long as it is generic, nor the choice of the elliptic curve.
+It only depends on the choice of $\L$ through its degree $\delta$, as long as $\L$ is generically chosen if this degree is $0$.
 The paper aims at providing a concrete way to compute these invariants.
-Similarly, it is instead possible to count curves with a fixed tangency profile with the divisors $E_0$ and $E_\infty$.
-One thus obtains instead so-called \textit{relative} Gromov-Witten invariants.
+Similarly, it is also possible to count curves with a fixed tangency profile with the divisors $E_0$ and $E_\infty$.
+One thus obtains instead so-called \textit{relative} invariants.

-\textbf{Correspondence theorems and tropical geometry.} In the case of toric surfaces, a major breakthrough in the computation of Gromov-Witten invariants was realized in the beginning of the 21st century with the use of \textit{Tropical geometry}.
+\textbf{Correspondence theorems and tropical geometry.} In the case of toric surfaces, a major breakthrough in the computation of enumerative invariants was realized in the beginning of the 21st century with the use of \textit{Tropical Geometry}.
 In \cite{mikhalkin2005enumerative}, G. Mikhalkin proved a correspondence theorem that relates counts of classical curves passing through some specified points, and counts of tropical curves in $\RR^2$ satisfying the same kind of conditions.
 Using different techniques, namely log-geometry, T. Nishinou and B. Siebert \cite{nishinou2006toric} also proved a similar correspondence theorem.
 Both approaches got generalized to various settings with new different kinds of constraints, for instance with the insertion of $\psi$-constraints.
-See \cite{shustin2002patchworking}, \cite{tyomkin2012tropical},\cite{tyomkin2017enumeration}, \cite{mandel2020descendant} or \cite{cavalieri2021counting} for generalization or other proofs of the correspondence theorem.
+See \cite{shustin2002patchworking}, \cite{tyomkin2012tropical},\cite{tyomkin2017enumeration}, \cite{mandel2020descendant} or \cite{cavalieri2021counting} for generalizations or other proofs of the correspondence theorem.

 Unfortunately, the tropical geometry approach is often restricted due to the possible appearance of so-called \textit{superabundant tropical curves} in some situations.
 For such curves, the dimension of the space in which the tropical counterparts to the classical curves vary does not match the dimension of the associated complex space.
 This complicates the correspondence.
 For instance, in \cite{nishinou2020realization}, T. Nishinou gives a correspondence theorem for curves in abelian surfaces, which are all superabundant.
 In our case, superabundant curves can occur for the spaces $\TT F_{0,\alpha}$ coming from a torsion element $\alpha$.
 In the case of the trivial bundle handled in \cite{bohm2020counts}, this is avoided due to the fact that the superabundance comes from curves that realize sections of the line bundle, for which the realization theorem is easily proved.